 Open source like Apache Struts is not less secure (or more secure) than commercial software, but there are characteristics of open source that make it attractive to attackers when vulnerabilities are disclosed.
 Unlike commercial software, open source usually does not include a support contract.
 That means that open source users are responsible for tracking updates for security or functionality.
 If you aren’t aware of vulnerabilities in the open source you use, you become an easy target for attackers.

 Hackers know that many organizations do not properly track the open source they use, as we’ll see below.

 It can be difficult to maintain adequate software asset management procedures.
 As the OGRC report describes, even if you have an ongoing initiative to develop a comprehensive inventory of your IT systems, including all components for each system, your inventory might not comprehensive at any given time.

 No company is alone in finding it difficult to maintain an accurate list of all components used in their applications, especially when it comes to open source components.
-The 2018 Open Source Security and Risk Analysis (OSSRA) reported that Black Duck On-Demand audits of over 1,100 commercial codebases found open source components in 96% of the applications scanned, with an average 257 components per application.
+The 2018 Open Source Security and Risk Analysis (OSSRA) reported that Black Duck Audits of over 1,100 commercial codebases found open source components in 96% of the applications scanned, with an average 257 components per application.